aidanduffy68-prog/FRY-coin/docs/linkedin-personal-statement-SHORT.md

 I'd been building a decentralized alternative.
 Deployed the day before.

-FRY Protocol: Process losses on-chain.
-Chainlink-verified prices.
+FRY Protocol: Converts losses into productive assets.
+2.26x efficiency through optimal routing.
 No centralized exchange.

 Will it replace what you're using?
 Probably not.